elpython/elpython-meta/README.md

 redistributors would take the project and produce prebuilt binaries in the formats of interest to them.

-To allow for parallel installation with regular CPython builds, some directory paths are also likely to be different (e.g. the `/usr/lib` and `/usr/lib` subdirectories may be called `elpythonX.Y` rather than CPython's `pythonX.Y`)

-In addition, while EL Python would transparently consume extension modules and wheel files built for CPython, a mechanism would need to be provided for publishers to indicate when their artifacts were EL Python specific (i.e. when they're depending on a feature backported from a later Python release).
+In addition, while EL Python would transparently consume pyc files, extension modules and wheel files built for CPython, and would default to emitting CPython compatible versions of such files, a mechanism would need to be provided for publishers to indicate when their artifacts were EL Python specific (e.g. when they're depending on a feature backported from a later Python release).

 # What is the proposed relationship with the PSF?